c-koster/cs701-MiddMood/README.md

 # Project Contents
-1. Notebooks for static data pulls and experiments
+1. Experiment files for text evaluation techniques
+2. A Text scraping library for getting data each week